Ryan Fitzpatrick: 2018 season

 On March 9, 2018, Fitzpatrick signed a one-year contract extension with the Buccaneers.
 Starter Jameis Winston was handed a three-game suspension, making Fitzpatrick the Buccaneers' starting quarterback to begin the season.

-During the season-opening 48-40 road victory over the New Orleans Saints, Fitzpatrick completed 21 of 28 passes for a career-high 417 yards and four touchdowns, while also rushing for 36 yards and a touchdown, finishing with a 156.2 QB rating.
+During the season-opening 48–40 road victory over the New Orleans Saints, Fitzpatrick completed 21 of 28 passes for a career-high 417 yards and four touchdowns, while also rushing for 36 yards and a touchdown, finishing with a 156.2 quarterback rating.
 He was named NFC Offensive Player of the Week for his performance.
-In the next game against the Philadelphia Eagles, Fitzpatrick completed 27 of 33 passes for 402 yards and four touchdowns, finishing with a 144.4 QB rating despite an interception (which was after a juggle his receiver made) as the Buccaneers won by a score of 27–21.
+In the next game against the Philadelphia Eagles, Fitzpatrick completed 27 of 33 passes for 402 yards and four touchdowns, finishing with a 144.4 quarterback rating despite an interception (which was after a juggle his receiver made) as the Buccaneers won by a score of 27–21.
 He earned his second consecutive NFC Offensive Player of the Week for his performance.
 Fitzpatrick's unexpectedly incredible performance during the first two weeks of the season revived his "Fitzmagic" nickname.
-The following week against the Pittsburgh Steelers on Monday Night Football, Fitzpatrick finished with 411 passing yards, three touchdowns, and three interceptions as the Buccaneers narrowly lost by a score of 27–30.
-He became the first player in NFL history to have thrown for over 400 yards in three consecutive games.
-During a Week 4 48-10 road loss to the Chicago Bears, Fitzpatrick's performance regressed as he only threw for 126 yards and an interception.
+The following week against the Pittsburgh Steelers on Monday Night Football, Fitzpatrick finished with 411 passing yards, three touchdowns, and three interceptions as the Buccaneers lost by a score of 30–27.
+He became the first player in NFL history to throw for over 400 yards in three consecutive games.
+During a Week 4 48–10 road loss to the Chicago Bears, Fitzpatrick's performance regressed as he only threw for 126 yards and an interception.
 Fitzpatrick was replaced by Winston, who had just been reinstated from a three-game suspension.